 Where is Tanzania?

 Tanzania is located in East Africa just south of the Equator.
 The largest of the East African countries, Tanzania is full of unique landscapes, an abundance of wildlife and fascinating culture.
 Tanzania is a very popular destination for visitors wanting to do safari!
+Follow this Tanzania map and plan out your own itinerary for all the best places to visit within the country!

 Should You Use a Safari Company?